About

 Tracey Lamb acknowledges and pays respect to the traditional owners of the unseeded lands of the Wurundjeri Woi Wurrung people of the Kulin Nation where she lives.

-Tracey runs the social media platform This is not a man-date - https://www.instagram.com/thisis_nota_mandate/ where she generously and tirelessly sources all posts to promote the art and creative practices of contemporary female and non-binary artists..
+Tracey runs the social media platform This is not a man-date - https://www.instagram.com/thisis_nota_mandate/ where she generously sources all posts to promote the art and creative practices of contemporary female and non-binary artists..

 Tracey exhibited her work in Milan, Berlin and the UK, as well as many galleries throughout Australia.
 Her work was commissioned for the Lorne Small Sculpture Exhibition, Lorne Biennale, and she has shown her work at Monash University Museum of Art, Cross Gallery, Bunderberg, Queensland, The Institute of Modern Art, Brisbane, Craft Victoria, Yering Station, Fringe Furniture, Kings ARI, Bus Projects, Montsalvat, Incinerator Gallery, Perth Centre for Photography, Centre for Contemporary Photography, Melbourne and the Melbourne Fashion Festival amongst many other spaces.
 Her art is held in collections within Australia and internationally.
 Tracey’s work has been featured in Vogue Living, Belle, House and Garden, etc. Additionally, her work has been included many interior design and architectural shoots for online publications.